distribworks/dkron/website/content/pro/clustering.md

 ## Configure a cluster

-Run in HA mode, good for companies.
+Dkron can run in HA mode, avoiding SPOFs, this mode provides better scalability and better reliability for users that wants a high level of confidence in the cron jobs they need to run.

-Configure the peers to join:
+To form a cluster, server nodes need to know the address of its peers as in the following example:

 ```yaml
 # dkron.yml